oscaroregan/portfolio/tow-boogie/index.md

 ## 🔋 Power System

-The craft is powered by a **14s10P lithium-ion battery pack** built with **LG M50LT cells**, chosen for efficiency and energy density.
+The craft is powered by a **14s10P lithium-ion battery pack** built with **LG M50LT cells**, chosen for efficiency at low to medium discharge rates.
 A **Battery Management System (BMS)** ensures safe operation through temperature, voltage, and cell balancing control.

 ### 📸 Battery Pack